Oleg-Krivosheev/Statistical-Inference-Course-Project/README.md

-# Statistical-Inference-Course-Project-I
+# Statistical-Inference-Course-Project
-project to fulfill requirements for Coursera Statistical Inference Course, part I
+project to fulfill requirements for Coursera Statistical Inference Course